alro5921/problem-gambling-study/README.md

 ## Background

 The State of Colorado has legalized sports gambling in May 2020, and has already seen over 100 million dollars of bets placed and [59 million in July alone](https://www.colorado.gov/pacific/sites/default/files/Colorado%20Sports%20Betting%20Proceeds%20July%202020.pdf).
 While gambling in moderation can be an enteraining diversion, online gambling has historically led to problematic gambling in areas (like Europe) where it's been legal for considerably longer.
-This 2005 subscriber to European sports gambling website bWin, for instance, lost nearly 30,000 Euros over the course of three years before requesting a deposit limit:
+For instance, this 2005 subscriber to European sports gambling website bWin lost nearly 30,000 Euros over the course of three years before personally requesting a deposit limit:

 ![](images/background_plot.png)